Welcome to PayPal!

 We may consider use of other alternative forms of dispute resolution, such as binding arbitration or non-binding mediation to be held in New South Wales, Australia or another location mutually agreed upon by the parties.

-You can send money to a friend or family member using the send money feature in your PayPal account (sometimes called “personal payments” or “peer-to-peer/P2P payments”).
-You can send money to a friend or family member even if they don't have a PayPal account at the time you send them money, using their email address or mobile number in any currency that PayPal supports, and you can choose which payment method you want to use.
-If the person to whom you are sending money does not have a PayPal account, they can claim it by opening a PayPal account.
+You can send money to a friend or family member’s personal account using the send money feature in your PayPal account (sometimes called “personal payments” or “peer-to-peer/P2P payments”).
+You can only send personal payments via the “friend or family” option to a personal account and not a business account.
+You can send money to a friend or family member even if they don't have a PayPal personal account at the time you send them money, using their email address or mobile number in any currency that PayPal supports, and you can choose which payment method you want to use.
+If the person to whom you are sending money does not have a PayPal personal account, they can claim it by opening a PayPal personal account.
 If they don't claim it, it will be refunded to you.
 Receiving money from a friend or family member is described under Receiving money.

 We may, at our discretion, impose limits on the amount of money you can send, including money you send for purchases.
 You can view any sending limit by logging into your PayPal account.
 We may increase your sending limits if you complete the same steps to verify your information as is required for the removal of withdrawal limits.